terraform-provider-openstack/terraform-provider-openstack/website/docs/r/lb_member_v2.html.markdown

 * `protocol_port` - (Required) The port on which to listen for client traffic.
     Changing this creates a new member.

-* `weight` - (Optional)  A positive integer value that indicates the relative portion of traffic that this member should receive from the pool.
+* `weight` - (Optional)  An integer value between 0 and 256 (inclusive) that
+    indicates the relative portion of traffic that this member should receive from the pool.
 For example, a member with a weight of 10 receives five times as much traffic as a member with a weight of 2.
+    A value of 0 means the member does not receive new connections but continues to service existing connections.

 * `admin_state_up` - (Optional) The administrative state of the member.
     A valid value is true (UP) or false (DOWN).